lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The principle is exactly the same in the other direction.

 The context contains a list of rules (cf. {{Fig-ctxt}}).
-Each rule contains itself a list of fields descriptions composed of a field identifier (FID), a field position (FP), a target value (TV), a matching operator (MO) and a Compression/Decompression Function (CDF).
+Each rule contains itself a list of fields descriptions composed of a field identifier (FID), a field position (FP), a direction indicator (DI), a target value (TV), a matching operator (MO) and a Compression/Decompression Function (CDF).